lukasrosenberger/academic/index.md

 ## About Me

-I am a Ph.D. canditate in Economics at LMU Munich.
+I am a Ph.D. candidate in Economics at LMU Munich.
 My research spans economic growth, economic history, and innovation.
-In my dissertation, I investigate how human capital, idea growth, and idea diffusion interacted during Enlightenment and Industrial Revolution to originate Europe's richess.
+In my dissertation, I investigate how human capital, idea growth, and idea diffusion interacted during Enlightenment and Industrial Revolution to originate Europe's riches.

 During the academic year 2021--2022, I am visiting Northwestern University at the invitation of Joel Mokyr.
-Previously, I have visited Brown University January to May 2020 at the invitation of Oded Galor.
+Previously, I have visited Brown University from January to May 2020 (invited by Oded Galor).

 I am available for interviews during the virtual EEA meeting and the virtual ASSA/AEA meeting.